Alissa M. Tone, M.A., CCC-SLP

 Amy earned her master's degree in Communicative Disorder and Sciences from San Jose State University.
 She has worked with preschool-aged and school-aged children in the past at her internship.
 Amy also trained with Alissa throughout her college career and has gained many skills by doing so.
 She has presented to teachers, parents, para-educators and other healthcare professionals on subjects such as language development.
 Amy is also fluent in Vietnamese.

 Merrett earned her master's degree in Communicative Disorder and Sciences from San Jose State University.
 Merrett has experience providing treatment in a public-school setting where she had exposure to Autism Spectrum Disorder, Developmental Delays, Speech-Language Impairments, social cognition groups, and various syndromes.
 During Merrett’s time working in public schools, she learned how to provide effective treatment and target each child’s goals in a group setting while working alongside Alissa Tone.
-Merrett also has experience working in a clinical private practice setting where she had exposure to childhood apraxia of speech, oral motor and sensory disorders, feeding disorders, behavioral impairments, social cognition, Autism Spectrum Disorder, ADHD, Speech and language delays, and various syndromes.
-Merrett has experience working with children that have sensory or oral motor deficiencies during feeding.
-This is an area Merrett is eager to focus on and continue to educate herself in throughout her career.
+Merrett also has experience working in a clinical private practice setting where she had exposure to childhood apraxia of speech, oral motor and sensory disorders, behavioral impairments, social cognition, Autism Spectrum Disorder, ADHD, Speech and language delays, and various syndromes.
+Merrett has experience working with children that have sensory or oral motor deficiencies.
 Merrett continues to use evidence-based practice when treating all of her clients in order to provide the most effective therapy.
 During her experience, Merrett learned how to provide her clients with their desired sensory needs (e.g., deep pressure, rocking motion, oral input, etc..) in order to help her clients, focus and elicit as much language as possible in each session.

 Merrett has a passion for treating individuals with social cognition deficits.
 She uses creative and evidence-based practice when teaching her clients how to understand and be aware of social rules.
 She enjoys creating rapport with each of her clients by learning their motivation, interests, and strengths as she incorporates these personal elements into her session, striving for success and fun.
 Merrett believes in a team approach when treating a child or an adult.
 She believes that the parents or the adult are essential in learning about the individual and creating goals that will help the individual succeed in everyday living.
 Parents or family members are welcome into sessions in order to learn strategies to elicit language and support the carryover of skills into different environments.
 Family’s participation and education are seen as an important role to Merrett when holistically treating a client.